OhGreat/OhGreat/README.md

 #### Hey, Dimitris here 👋
 I'm currently enrolled in the Computer Science Master's at Leiden University (Bioinformatics specialization).<br/>
 When I am not doing university work, I enjoy experimenting with projects and reading publications regarding the latest breakthroughs in AI and Bioinformatics.
-Hopefully, one day I'll manage to work in the reaserch field.
+Hopefully, one day I'll manage to work in the research field.
 <br/>
 Currently, 99% of the time, I use Python and the most common libraries when coding.
 You can find out about my recent work with a quick glance at the repositories pinned below.